Feedback is much more than just an opinion about what you like and don’t like.

-At the beginning of a project, we define key objectives of the work together, and discuss how we’ll know if we’re successful.
-These are the goalposts we’ll use to guide us in the right direction throughout the project.
-Constructive feedback also helps us keep the project heading in the right direction.
+At the beginning of a project, we define key objectives for our work together, and discuss how we’ll know if we’re successful.
+These are the goalposts we’ll use to guide us throughout the project.
+Constructive feedback also helps keep things going in the right direction.

 Here are some tips for providing feedback and getting input from your team that will ensure the process of working together runs smoothly, and that we achieve the best results in the end.

 (A Small Disclaimer)

 It’s hard to completely remove personal preference from the design process.
 Everyone has their own taste.
 There are colors we love and colors we hate.
 These feelings might be deeply rooted in your emotions, memories, or culture—or you might just despise the color orange for no explainable reason.

 Subjectivity is human, and we don’t want to lose sight of the fact that you and your (human) team will be the ones using the brand—sometimes on a daily basis—so it’s vital that you like its design on a core level.

 However, it’s also important to remember that our brains tend to prefer what is familiar, so bias can easily creep into the process.